 In stark contrast to these depressing sections, the pleasant moments really made my day.
 It was nice to see the companionship between some of my old favorite characters.
 It is a little thing, but the casual jibes by Sevro always put me in a good mood.

 In summary, I felt the whole spectrum of emotions with Morning Star.
 All of the anger, happiness, sadness, and elation I experienced is exactly what I look for in a good book.

 How is the ending of Morning Star?
 (NO SPOILERS)

 I was pleasantly surprised with the conclusion to the original Red Rising Trilogy.
-With most book series I have read in the past, authors have trouble closing out a series in a satisfactory, yet sensible, manner.
+Unfortunately, with most book series I have read in the past, authors have trouble closing out a series in a satisfactory yet sensible manner.
 It is hard to tie up every loose end while still maintaining the charm of the story.

 Sometimes authors like to throw a wrench into the plot resolution that absolutely ruins the entire series.
-The go to example I like to use for this is the classic “It was all a dream” scenario.
-This sort of conclusion rarely ever bodes well for any science fiction or fantasy novel.
+The go-to example I like to use for this is the classic “It was all a dream” scenario.
+Unfortunately, this sort of conclusion rarely ever bodes well for any science fiction or fantasy novel.